How These Crispy Fried Ribs Came to Be

 Instructions

-- Season the ribs — Combine ribs with seasoning paste, dark soy sauce, regular soy sauce, optional ketchup, salt, pepper, and optional five spice; mix well.
+- Season the ribs — Combine ribs with the seasoning paste, dark soy sauce, regular soy sauce, salt, black pepper, and optional five spice powder.
+Mix thoroughly by hand to ensure every rib is evenly coated and seasoning reaches all surfaces.

-- Marinate — Transfer ribs to an airtight container or freezer bag and marinate overnight or freeze for up to 2 weeks.
+- Marinate — Transfer ribs to a tightly sealed glass container or freezer resealable bag.
+Marinate overnight for best flavor development, or freeze up to two weeks for advanced preparation.

-- Make the dipping sauce — Stir together soy sauce, sugar, sesame oil, garlic, and chosen chili component until well combined.
+- Prepare dipping sauce — Combine soy sauce, sugar, sesame oil, garlic, and optional heat component.
+Stir until sugar dissolves and flavors meld.

 ⭐ Did You Love This Recipe?